-A new gaming interactive exploring the harsh working conditions at the Bryant and May match factory in 1888 will be available in Main Gallery One from 13 February 2020.
+A new gaming interactive exploring the harsh working conditions at the Bryant & May match factory in 1888 is available in Main Gallery One.

-There will also be a new augmented reality (AR) experience in Main Gallery Two where visitors can get up close to objects from PHM’s collection and hear the voices of those who were involved in strikes during the 1970s and 1980s.
+There is also a new augmented reality (AR) experience in Main Gallery Two where visitors can get up close to objects from PHM’s collection and hear the voices of those who were involved in strikes during the 1970s and 1980s.

 Funded by AIM Biffa Award, developed in collaboration with Manchester Metropolitan University to raise the profile of two important History Makers; Annie Besant and Jayaben Desai.

 The first theme of Main Gallery One is Revolution.
 Manchester was once at the centre of Britain’s Industrial Revolution.
 Based on the cotton textile industry, the town became the world’s first industrial city.
 Despite high wages in good times, workers endured appalling living and environmental conditions.
 Little could be done to improve these; there was no political structure and Manchester had no MP.

 On 16 August 1819, 60,000 people gathered on St Peter’s Field in Manchester (now the area around St Peter’s Square) seeking some of the rights that we take for granted today.
 When local government troops charged at the crowd, the peaceful protest was turned into a massacre with 18 people losing their lives and around 700 injured.
 The event became known as the Peterloo Massacre and led to the first reform of Parliament in 1832.

 This section is all about the birth of democratic ideas.
 This includes the Levellers, the Chartists and individuals such as John Wilkes, Tom Paine, Mary Wollstonecraft, William Cobbett, Francis Burdett and the Cato Street Conspirators.
 The Great Reform Act was passed in 1832 giving the vote to some.